lreis2415/AutoFuzSlpPos/doc/docstring/index.rst

 .. code::

-    cd <path to autofuzslopos>
+    cd <path to AutoFuzSlpPos>
     mkdir build
     cd build
-    # -DARCH: 64 is for compiling 64bit version
+    # -DINSTALL_PREFIX: the install directory, which is optional
-    # -DINSTALL_PREFIX: the install directory
+    # -DOPENMP: Add support to OpenMP
-    # An example: MSVC 2013, 64bit
+    # An example: MSVC 2013, 64-bit
-    cmake -G "Visual Studio 10 2010 Win64" .. -DARCH=64 -DINSTALL_PREFIX=<INSTALLDIR>
+    cmake -G "Visual Studio 10 2010 Win64" .. --DOPENMP=1
     msbuild.exe ALL_BUILD.vcxproj /p:Configuration=Release /maxcpucount:4
     msbuild.exe INSTALL.vcxproj /p:Configuration=Release

-The executable files will be compiled and saved in ``<INSTALLDIR>``.
+The executable files will be compiled and saved in ``<AutoFuzSlppos>/bin`` or the ``<INSTALLDIR>`` specified.

 2.3 Compile on Linux/Unix using GCC
 -----------------------------------